Whatever your specialism, this pathway gives you the opportunity for in-depth research into the aspects of performance which interest you most.

 From choral to orchestral, jazz and folk to improvised electronica, gospel to gamelan, almost every kind of music is performed by the Department’s many ensembles.

-You'll take a total of two modules:
+You'll take a total of four modules:

-In addition to these modules, we strongly encourage you to participate in department ensembles such as Chamber Choir, University Choir, The 24 and Baroque Ensemble, and attend weekly research seminars, performance classes and other seminars relevant to your studies.
+In addition to these modules, we strongly encourage you to participate in department ensembles such as Chamber Choir, University Choir, The 24 and Baroque Ensemble, and to attend weekly research seminars, performance classes and other seminars relevant to your studies.